local-ch/lhs/README.md

 `limit_key` key used to work with page limits (e.g. `size`, `limit`, etc.)

-In case the `limit_key` parameter differs for where it's located in the body and how it's provided as get parameter, when retreiving pages, provide a hash with `body` and `paramter` key, to separated those two use cases:
+In case the `limit_key` parameter differs for where it's located in the body and how it's provided as get parameter, when retreiving pages, provide a hash with `body` and `paramter` key, to keep those two use cases separated:

 ```ruby
   configuration limit_key: { body: [:response, :max], parameter: :max }